harryvanmierloo/Stacker.js/README.md

 ## Usage

-Include the `stacker.css` and `stacker.js` files in the `<head>`-section of your HTML as usual and add a SVG-element to the desired location of your website.
+Include the `stacker.css` and `stacker.js` files in the `<head>`section of your HTML as usual and add a SVG-element to the desired location of your website.

 ```html
 <html>